rdsq/pip-requirements/README.md

 ## Command Pallete

-You can also use these commands from the Command Pallete and enter the path to your file manually
+You can also use these commands from the Command Pallete or enter the path to your file manually

 ## Settings